PyMamba/mamba-framework/docs/relnotes/index.rst

 * Added support to dont add some tables to the generated schema using ``__mamba_schema__ = False`` option
 * Added ``--noschema`` option in ``mamba-admin sql`` command line options
 * Added shell to ``mamba-admin sql`` command line tool
+* Added Controller's Containers that can be used to attach controllers to a single and common path

 Bug Fixes